stroebjo/alfred-mensahh/README.md

 In the first step you can select the canteen (optional argument to filter by name).
 Also with the `cmd`-modifier the menu for the canteen can be opend in your browser, with the `alt`-modifier you show the canteen on Google Maps.

-For the selected canteen the menu for current day will be displayed, or your can provide an relative or absolute day, for example:
+For the selected canteen the menu for current day will be displayed, or your can provide an relative or absolute day.
+2017-09-11 is the earliest possible date.

+Examples:

 - `+2days`
 - `-10days`